stavrostzagadouris/stavrossolutions/src/routes/articles/kali.md

 date: '2025-03-07'
 ---

 The title says Windows but the cool thing about Docker is it doesn't really matter.
+When complete, this docker will run in any host OS.
-This tutorial uses windows though..
+This tutorial uses windows for the setup but would translate pretty well to other OS's.

-The end goal of this article is to have you running a Kali terminal docker from terminal that will be fully fledged, and optionally customized how you want it, ready to spin up at a moments notice.
+The end goal of this article is to have you running a Kali docker from terminal that will be fully fledged, and optionally customized how you want it, ready to spin up at a moments notice.

 Then whenever you quit, it reverts to the state it was in before you started.

-(I'll show you how to 'save' the state too so you can get it all configured the way you like first)
+I'll show you how to 'save' the state too so you can get it all configured the way you like first.

 ## 1. Download docker desktop and run it as admin
-*I'm not Docker pro, like many of these articles, I know enough to get it going and start learning.
+*I'm not a Docker pro, like many of these articles, I know enough to get it going and start learning.
 This is to say maybe you can do this without the full desktop app but I haven't looked into it as I do like to cheat sometimes and use the gui to manage deletion of containers/images -- don't tell anyone..*

 Scroll down to Download Docker Desktop:
 [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)